Skip to Content

 Learn how to propagate basil from stem cuttings!

 Today we’re talking about how to propagate basil from stem cuttings.
-It’s a super easy (and necessary) thing to do it you want to enjoy fresh basil leaves for your whole growing season.
+It’s a super easy thing to do if you want to enjoy fresh basil for your whole growing season.

 This is a natural part of the plant’s lifecycle—it has entered its reproductive phase.
 The flowers mean that the plant is shifting its energy from producing leaves to producing seeds.
-If you are growing basil primarily for its leaves, you’ll want to stop or delay this process.
+If you are growing basil primarily for its leaves, you’ll want to stop or delay this process through pruning.

-You’ll also hear the basil pruning process referring to as “pinching back,” and it basically means the same thing.
-You are cutting back the plant to prevent it from entering its reproductive phase—or flowering and “going to seed.”
+You’ll hear the basil pruning process referring to as “pinching back.”
+It basically means that you are cutting back the plant to prevent it from entering its reproductive phase—flowering and “going to seed.”

 basil flowering and going to seed